-Packed full of jumping and climbing fun, you will find Xtreme Zone in both Deerfields Mall (indoor and outdoor) and newly opened in Abu Dubai Mall.
-Another massive branch has also opened at The Galleria, Al Maryah.
+Packed full of jumping and climbing fun, you will find Xtreme Zone in three locations; Deerfields Mall (indoor and outdoor), Abu Dubai Mall and The Galleria, Al Maryah.

 One for your good old fashion roller skaters!
 As well as operating from Dalma Mall, they have another branch in the basement of Al Wadha Mall extension.
 There are training sessions on offer as well as a drop-in rate, pay for the half-hour or hour.
 Gear can be hired.

 Found in Dalma Mall & Deerfields Mall these mini go-kart courses are great indoor fun for when the outdoor track at Yas is simply too hot to handle

 Edutainment, Pretend Play & Kids Classes in Abu Dhabi